-The iBook computer supports the AirPort Extreme Card, an internal wireless LAN module that is compliant with the IEEE 802.11g standard.
+The iBook computer supports the internal, wireless, AirPort Extreme LAN module, which is compliant with the IEEE 802.11g standard.
 By communicating wirelessly with a base station, AirPort Extreme can be used for internet access, email access, and file exchange.
 A base station provides the connection to the Internet or the bridge between the wireless signals and a wired LAN or both.
 The AirPort Extreme Base Station has connectors for a wired LAN, a DSL or cable modem, or a standard telephone line using the optional 56K modem that is built-in on some models.

-AirPort Extreme transmits and receives data at speeds up to 54 Mbps, comparable to wired networking speeds.
-Airport Extreme is also compatible with other devices that follow the IEEE 802.11b standard, including PC's.
+AirPort Extreme transmits and receives data at speeds up to 54 Mbps.
+Airport Extreme is also compatible with other devices that follow the IEEE 802.11 b standard, including PC's.
 For more information about compatibility, see the reference at "Wireless Networks" (page 60).